taegorov/todo-app/README.md

     As a user, I want to ensure that only fellow users that are allowed to "delete", based on their user type, can delete new To Do Items

+## Phase 4 Requirements

+Technical requirements for the core application are unchanged from the prior phases, with the following additions and notes:

+    Alter the Add, Toggle Complete, and Delete functions within your to do application to use your API instead of in memory state
+        Fetch the current list of items from the database on application start Whenever you add/update/delete an item, refresh the state so the user can instantly see the change
+            Consider: Do you re-fetch from the server every time you make a change?
+                If so, how?
+                If not, how will you stay in sync?

+    Alter the Login Context to use the server to login users instead of our mock users list Be sure to store the token in state as well as in a cookie so you can reference it later

 ## UML

 ![UML](assets/todoUML.jpg)